Desmond Elliot: Politics

 Elliot declared his intentions in September 2014 to run for Lagos State House of Assembly under the All Progressives Congress.

-He contested and won the Surulere Constituency in the 11 April 2015 Nigerian General Elections.
+He contested and won the Surulere Constituency on the 11th of April, 2015.
+Nigerian General Elections.
 In October 2020, during the End SARS protest, Desmond was heavily criticized for allegedly supporting Anti-Social Media Bill in Nigeria; an allegation he earlier denied when the news first filtered in via social media.
 In a viral video circulating all over the internet, he was seen vehemently criticizing social media users and influencers and stating that if the Nigerian state doesn't stop social media, social media will destroy the Nigerian state.
 His comments were not taken lightly by Nigerians on social media and thus the popular Nigerian pidgin slang, na Desmond Elliot cause am, meaning It's Desmond Elliot's fault, was born.